Jason Perry (singer): Hi-Fi Serious and commercial success (2001 - 2002)

+Teen Dance Ordinance and breakup (2003 - 2007)

 After a brief delay, the fourth studio album was recorded in early 2004 in Seattle, with producer Terry Date.
 Again, the album marked a more mature sound for the band, and was regarded as containing the band's strongest material.
 Around the time the album was completed, the band's UK label, London Records, was bought out by Warner Music.
 Unfortunately this meant the album was shelved for the rest of the year.

-The band made a brief return in August, at the Reading and Leeds festivals, headlining the Concrete Jungle stage.
+The band made a brief return in August of that year at the Reading and Leeds festivals, headlining the Concrete Jungle stage.
 At the end of the year, the new A album was given a release date of April 2005.

 A returned with a four night residency at the Metro Club in London, followed by a tour of Germany and a 19 date UK tour.
 First single "Rush Song" was released in May, but due to their two-year absence, coupled with the re-emergence of Britpop, with bands such as Kaiser Chiefs and Franz Ferdinand dominating the airwaves, the single inevitably received little airplay, TV coverage or press, as well as little promotion from their label.
 The single entered the charts at number 35, giving them a fourth top 40 hit.
-The album Teen Dance Ordinance was finally released on 18 July 2005.
-The album was well received amongst fans, and received positive reviews in the press, but after a main stage appearance at the Download Festival in the UK, and some dates with Avril Lavigne in Germany, it was announced that the band was being dropped by their label, Warner Music, due to poor record sales, and that the band was going into hiatus, stating that they would be unable to continue financially.

-A returned in 2007 to play a one off festival in Rochford, and have been touring sporadically ever since.
-Perry revealed that a fifth A studio album is in the works.
-As of August 2013, there is no further news on a potential fifth album.
+The album, Teen Dance Ordinance, was finally released on 22 June 2005.
+Despite how much things had been looking up for them due to the success of Hi-Fi, Ordinance hardly managed to crack the top 100.
+The album was well received amongst fans, and received positive reviews in the press, but after a main stage appearance at the Download Festival in the UK, and some dates with Avril Lavigne in Germany, it was announced that the band was being dropped by their label due to poor record sales and that the band was going into hiatus, stating that they would be unable to continue financially.
+A returned in 2007 to play a one-off festival in Rochford, and have been touring sporadically ever since.

+Reunion and eventual fifth album (2018 - present)

+A properly reunited in 2018, with Dougie Poynter of friends McFly filling in for former bassist Daniel P. Carter.
+Poynter would remain a member of the band until 2022 when graphic designer Richard Trigg joined and finalised the band's new lineup.
+The band have been working on their currently untitled fifth album since 2023 and Perry announced a 2026 release date for the album.

+A sent out an email in October 2025 stating that they were filming a music video for the song "Techno Viking" on 20 December of that year.